nikocapp56/Active-Directory-Deployment-and-User-Access-Management-in-Azure/README.md

 <img width="557" alt="vnet" src="https://github.com/user-attachments/assets/23e03380-e422-4080-85b6-0c52e51fc28f" />

 <h3> 3️⃣ Create Client VM </h3>

+<p>In an Active Directory environment, a client machine is needed to later join to the domain, test authentication, and demonstrate communication with the Domain Controller.</p>
 Create a Virtual Machine with the following configuration:

 - Resource Group: Choose the Resource Group we created earlier